borerjason/Tic-Tac-Toe/README.md

 ## Improvements
 I would love to continue learning about socket.io and eventually add the following featuers:
-   - Server validates that gameId exists when second player joins
+   - Server validates the gameId when second player joins
    - Server ensures only two players are allowed per game
    - Server deletes game from 'games' object when users disconnect
    - Users are notified when the other player disconnects
-   - Socket.io code is modular and organized separately main server file
+   - Socket.io code is modular and organized separately from main server file

+## Known Issues:
+  - client/server rendering: If refresh browser on any route other than '/' route receive error.